ArpitDara2003/Lead-tracking-chrome-extension/README.md

 # Lead-tracking-chrome-extension
-Lead-tracking-chrome-extension helps you save and organize links, leads, and text effortlessly.
-Save the current tab's link or paste any text with a click.
-Access all your saved items in one place, making it ideal for managing leads, research, or ideas.
-Stay organized and boost productivity with ease!
+The Lead-Tracking Chrome Extension is a powerful yet simple tool designed to enhance your productivity by helping you save and organize important links, leads, and text with just a few clicks.
+Whether you're working on research, managing clients, or collecting ideas for a project, this extension ensures you have everything in one place, neatly organized and easily accessible.